Degrassi: The Next Generation: Main

 For the new generation of students, producers auditioned over six hundred school-aged children in an attempt to provide characters to which the teenaged target-audience could relate.
 The decision to cast age-similar actors was purposeful to contrast the series from other shows of the same period such as Buffy the Vampire Slayer and Dawson's Creek, which had cast actors in their twenties as teenagers.

 Eleven children were given star billing in the first season.
 Sarah Barrable-Tishauer portrayed the lonely high-achiever Liberty Van Zandt.
 Daniel Clark played bad-boy Sean Cameron.
 Lauren Collins was cast as Paige Michalchuk, the school's head cheerleader and queen bee.
 Ryan Cooley portrayed class clown James Tiberius "J.T."
 Yorke, with Jake Goldsbie cast as J.T.'s best friend, Toby Isaacs, a computer geek.
-Drake portrayed basketball star Jimmy Brooks, who came from a wealthy family.
+Aubrey Graham portrayed basketball star Jimmy Brooks, who came from a wealthy family.
 Shane Kippel played school bully Gavin "Spinner" Mason.
-Miriam McDonald was cast as Emma Nelson, an environmental rights activist, with Cassie Steele cast in the role of Emma's best friend, promiscuous high school cheerleader Manuela "Manny" Santos.
+Miriam McDonald was cast as Emma Nelson, an environmental rights activist, with Cassie Steele cast in the role of Emma's best friend, high school cheerleader Manuela "Manny" Santos.
 Melissa McIntyre portrayed Ashley Kerwin, the perfect girl who attracted the popular boys, and who the other girls are jealous of.
 Christina Schmidt portrayed the overweight and insecure Terri McGreggor.

 Providing ties to the previous series in the Degrassi universe, Stefan Brogren was approached to play his old character Archie "Snake" Simpson, now working at the school as the media immersion teacher.
 Dan Woods reprised his role as English teacher Mr. Raditch, who was promoted to school principal, and Pat Mastroianni returned to his role as Joey Jeremiah.
 Amanda Stepto also returned to the franchise to play her character Christine "Spike" Nelson as a recurring role.

 In the pilot episode, former Degrassi Junior High and Degrassi High actors Danah Jean Brown (Trish Skye), Darrin Brown (Dwayne Myers), Michael Carry (Simon Dexter), Irene Courakos (Alexa Pappadopoulos), Chrissa Erodotou (Diana Economopoulos), Anais Granofsky (Lucy Fernandez), Rebecca Haines (Kathleen Mead), Sarah Holmes (Alison Hunter), Neil Hope (Derek "Wheels" Wheeler), Kyra Levy (Maya Goldberg), Cathy Keenan (Liz O'Rourke), Stacie Mistysyn (Caitlin Ryan), and Siluck Saysanasy (Yick Yu) reprised their roles for the class reunion storyline.

 In season two, Mastroianni returned to the Degrassi franchise in a starring role as Joey Jeremiah, a car salesman and single father of two children.
 Joey's stepson, musician Craig Manning, played by Jake Epstein, was a new student at Degrassi Community School.
 Three other new characters were introduced in season two in recurring roles.
 Stacey Farber played Ellie Nash, a goth whose home life was in turmoil, and Adamo Ruggiero portrayed Marco Del Rossi, who was struggling to accept the reality that he is gay.
 Melissa Di Marco was cast as science and gym teacher Daphne Hatzilakos.
 Mistysyn also returned to her former Degrassi role as Joey's ex-high school sweetheart, Caitlyn Ryan, who in the years following graduation had become a world-renowned journalist.